Futunan language: Orthography

+Official vs. self-taught orthography

+Despite the adoption of the Futunan orthography proposed by Moyse-Faurie for teaching and official uses, both Futunans and Wallisians use a different orthography.
+In daily life, the macron is usually omitted or replaced with a circumflex accent due to difficulties in typing these diacritics on an AZERTY keyboard.
+The apostrophe for glottal stop is also omitted, especially when located at the beginning of the word.
+Thus, the phrase mālō le ma’uli 'good morning' is often written as malo le ma’uli or even simply malo le mauli without any apostrophe at all.
+Claire Moyse-Faurie nevertheless believes that it is essential to note the vowel length and the glottal stroke in order to distinguish words correctly and avoid any confusion.

+Similarly, the spacing of words differs between the official orthography and the majority usage of Futunans.
+For example, the official spelling separates prepositions from articles (ko le, i le, ki le), whereas self-taught orthography tends to use no spacing at all (kole, ile, kile).

 Grammar

 Pronouns

 The third person pronoun is now rarely used in Futunan.
 For all pronoun references, except third person singular, Futunan offers a choice of pre-posed and post-posed pronouns, which are pronouns placed before or after the subject.
 Modern Futunan has done away with the possibility of expressing pre-posed and post-posed pronouns.
 Clitic pronouns (clitic pronouns are dependent on an adjacent word and cannot stand on their own in meaning.) of the first and second type may correspond to different types of arguments: the absolute of intransitive clauses, the ergative of transitive clauses, and the absolute of transitive clauses.
 In some cases unique to the Polynesian language family, Futunan uses a pre-posed pronoun to refer to the patient of an ergative verb.
 In casual conversation the use of a pre-verbal pronoun can be rather frequent.

 Futunan makes extensive syntactic use of pre-posed pronouns in conversation, where post-posed pronouns are used more in tails.
-Sentences containing post-posed pronouns only have two possible word orders: VAO (Verb, Adverb, Object) or VOA (Verb, Object, Adverb) (Example: etusi'i a au e lātou ke kau ano o fakafofoga loku fā kolo i le aso o Toloke.
+Sentences containing post-posed pronouns only have two possible word orders: VAO (Verb, Adverb, Object) or VOA (Verb, Object, Adverb) (Example: etusii a au e lātou ke kau ano o fakafofoga loku fā kolo i le aso o Toloke.
 "They represented me to go and represent the village at the festivities in Toloke").
 Co-occurring clitic and post-posed pronouns seem to have given way to the unique occurrence of post-posed pronouns with similar focusing functions.